oliverschwendener/ueli/README.md

     }
     ```

-3. In the [settings](#settings) set `userStylesheet` to the CSS file you just created.
+3. In the [settings](#settings) set `userStylesheet` to the CSS file you just created

-4. Reload ueli.
+4. Reload ueli

 > You can completly overwrite uelis behaviour with your CSS file!
 See the [base stylesheet](https://github.com/oliverschwendener/ueli/tree/master/styles/app.css) of ueli.

 ## Privacy

-For better search results ueli is keeping track of the applications, files and folders you are accessing.
+For better search results ueli is keeping track of the applications, files and folders you are executing.
 All information is stored in `~/ueli.count.json`.
 If you don't want ueli to track your executions simply delete that file's content and disable logging via the [settings](#settings).

 ## Known bugs